 Step 1 - Measure Height of Wall

 You will need to start at the bottom of the wall and measure up to get the height you need for your wainscoting.
-If you have been working along the wall, you will still need to measure for every board to make sure there is no variance in the length of the boards.
+If you have been working along the wall, you will still need to measure for every board or panel to make sure there is no variance in length.

 Step 2 - Measure From Last Board to Corner

 To install wainscoting on the outside facing corner, you will need to make an outside angle cut.
-This means that you will have a wider board on one side of the corner than you will on the other.
+This means that if you don't compensate, you might have a wider board on one side of the corner than you will on the other.
 Measure from the last board you placed on the wall to the edge of the corner.

 Step 3 - Cut Wainscoting Plank to Size